kekyo/RelaxVersioner/README.md

 ## History

+* 2.15.0:
+  * Changed reading of Git repositories using [GitReader](https://github.com/kekyo/GitReader) instead of libgit2sharp.
+    The native library no longer depends on it, which eases the limitation of the operating environment.
+  * The format of some rule files has been changed.
+See the diff.
 * 2.14.0:
   * Supported .NET 7 SDK.
   * Application version information (`ApplicationDisplayVersion`, `ApplicationVersion`) used in .NET MAUI is now supported.